Automation Visa Sponsorship Jobs in Oregon

 Which visa types are most common for automation roles in Oregon?

-The H-1B is the most common visa for automation engineers in Oregon, covering roles like controls engineer, robotics engineer, and systems automation specialist when a relevant bachelor's degree is required.
+The H-1B visa is the most common visa for automation engineers in Oregon, covering roles like controls engineer, robotics engineer, and systems automation specialist when a relevant bachelor's degree is required.
 The O-1A is an option for candidates with demonstrated exceptional ability.
-Canadian and Mexican nationals filling qualifying automation roles may also be eligible for TN classification under the USMCA trade agreement.
+Canadian and Mexican nationals filling qualifying automation roles may also be eligible for TN visa classification under the USMCA trade agreement.

 Which cities in Oregon have the most automation sponsorship jobs?